 The program’s intent is to train the next-generation machine tool workforce, including future manufacturing engineers, machine tool designers, entrepreneurs, machinists, and others.

-- All students who finish the online training will receive a certificate of completion, 0.6 continuing education units (CEUs) from Pellissippi State Community College, and a copy of Machining Dynamics: Frequency Response to Improved Productivity.
+- All participants who complete the online training will receive a certificate of completion, 0.6 continuing education units (CEUs) from Pellissippi State Community College, and a copy of Machining Dynamics: Frequency Response to Improved Productivity.